 The master's programme in Medical Engineering covers the broad and interdisciplinary field of Medical Engineering, exploring the merits and limitations of the technology used in clinical and preclinical applications.
 Students choose a specialisation in Computer Science, Electronics or Physics, and further specialise in Biomechanics, Health Systems or Imaging.
 Professionals with experience in both technology and medicine face vast career opportunities.

 Medical Engineering at KTH

-The Master’s programme teaches the advantages and limitations of the current technology behind clinical applications.
-Students are given the knowledge base that is necessary to improve and develop the medical technology of the future.
+The master’s programme in Medical Engineering will give you expertise in the merits and limitations of the technology currently used in clinical and preclinical applications.
+You will also acquire the necessary knowledge to improve and develop medical technologies of the future.

 Find out what students from the programme think about their time at KTH.

 Healthcare is becoming increasingly dependent on technologically advanced tools, and an ageing population requires technical aids.
 Economic and demographic changes are demanding structural reforms in society and healthcare.
 This demand generates the need for professionals with an understanding of both technology and medicine.

 The master's programme in Medical Engineering trains your ability to produce and develop medical technology as part of a project group, in private companies or in healthcare.
 A broad professional role makes it possible to work in areas such as technical development, sales or administrative project management, depending on competence and personal interest.